Girls Do You Know What Is The Purpose Of Small Pocket In Your Underwear

 6. The hole on a lollipop stick

-The holes on lollipop sticks are there to make the candy fix to it easier.
-During manufacture, the hole is made in the stick and the lollipop is fixed on it afterward.
+The holes on lollipop sticks are there to make fixing the candy easier.
+During manufacture, the hole is made in the stick, and the lollipop is fixed on it afterward.

 Source: https://cureguru.info